jbelanger/hrsc-database/docs/Reference-Data.md

 The code and documentation for the usp_generate_merge stored procedure can be found on GitHub [here](https://github.com/readyroll/generate-sql-merge/tree/master).
 Credits to [readyroll](https://github.com/readyroll).

-## Generate scripts for the reference data
+## Generate MERGE scripts into files

 To ease the process of creating all of the sql files in the project, a Powershell script has been created to automate all of this.
-The tool can be found in the [hrsc-database repository](../utils/GenerateReferenceData.ps1).
+The script can be found in the utils directory of the project and you can with it [here](../utils/GenerateReferenceData.ps1).

-To use this tool, open a Powershell window and execute the following, using the connection string of the source database:
+To use the script, open a Powershell window and execute the following, using the connection string of the source database:

 Example:
 ```Powershell